 Paper Art Restoration

-This paper art restoration project was a watercolor that had damage from poor storage conditions and brown spots, called foxing.
-The damage must be carefully inspected using a magnifying glass under UV light to determine its full extent.
-Unfortunately this watercolor had also suffered from mounting damage to cardboard with acidic glues, and over time the paper had become brittle and dry.
-Removing the backing took countless hours of work, including shaving the backing carefully after applying some humidity.
-The use of a suction table and the right solutions helped to loosen the backing.
-This watercolor is now proudly displayed in Annapolis, Maryland.
-The results can be amazing!
+This watercolor restoration project involved repairing damage caused by poor storage, including brown spots known as foxing.
+The extent of the damage was assessed with a magnifying glass under UV light.
+It had also suffered from being mounted to cardboard with acidic glue, which over time left the paper brittle and dry.
+Removing the backing was a painstaking process, requiring hours of careful shaving after adding some humidity.
+A suction table and the right solutions helped loosen the backing.
+Now, this watercolor is proudly displayed in Annapolis, Maryland, with truly amazing results!

 You can watch videos of many of my paper art restoration projects on my YouTube channel